MRAC-IAAC/Hallucinating-Culture/03_PRESENTATION/README.md

 a.
 Src:
 a1. script_sensor_PAJ7620U2.
-The code that launches the video, the sensor and the command instruction to translate sensor output to media player commands. a2. bcm2835.64.
-All needed drivers and system to run the gesture sensor on the Raspberry Pi.
+The code that launches the video, the sensor and the command instruction to translate sensor output to media player commands.

 b.
 Doc:
 b1.
 Rhino model related to built DIY acrylic Box.